 - Images of participants (and occasionally other individuals) engaging in the event.

-HOW CUPAR ROUND TABLE COLLECTS DATA
+HOW BRIDGE TO BRIDGE AND CUPAR ROUND TABLE COLLECT DATA

 For marketing purposes, we sometimes obtain publicly available details of ‘corporate subscribers’, meaning companies and other corporate bodies (e.g. limited liability partnerships, Scottish partnerships and government bodies).
 Where these details include personal corporate email addresses (eg firstname.lastname@example.org), individuals have a right to stop any marketing being sent to their email address.
 Further information regarding direct marketing may be obtained at: https://ico.org.uk/for-organisations/marketing/.